 Maybe you’ve been fighting with someone, neglecting them or been dishonest to others, yourself or to the universe.

-The Jewish High Holy Days are a chance to say you're sorry, Stacy Stuart, cofounder of JewBelong, explained.
+The Jewish High Holy Days are a chance to say you’re sorry, Stuart explained.

 Or you can share it on Facebook or Twitter, making your personal expression of sorrow or remorse public for your whole community to see.

 One major theme of Rosh Hashanah is the tradition of tashlich in which people symbolically cast off their sins, often by throwing morsels of bread into a flowing body of water.

 “Kids remember throwing sins into the river, or they may not remember anything else but they go to do tashlich – which is casting their sins – they remember that,” Stuart said.
 “Physical rituals really last.”